zubyj/triviamorph/facemorph-quiz/assets/docs/privacy-policy.md

 # Privacy Policy

-## Face Data Collection
+## Data collected

-The user must upload an image of their face for the app to work.

-The uploaded image is temporarily stored on our server to morph the image.
+- We temporarily store the image uploaded by the user for the morpher to function.

-The final morphed image is also temporarily stored on our server to display to users.
+-  The final morphed image is also stored on the server so the image can be displayed in the game.

-After 24 hours, both the image uploaded by the user and the final morphed image are deleted from the server.
+-  Both the uploaded image and the morphed image are periodically deleted (every 24 hours) from the server.

-This is to protect the privacy of our users.
+-  This is to protect the privacy of the users.

+## Third-party data sharing

-## Data shared with third parties
+- Images (uploaded and morphed) are never shared with any third parties whatsoever.

-Firebase Analytics is the only third-party tool used to track the number of images uploaded by the user.
+- The only third party data app used is Firebase Analytics which is used on our server to simply track the number of upload & morph requests.
+Nothing else is collected.

-No additional information is tracked.

-All communication with the app and website requires HTTPS with certificate pinning.

-Our server software may also store basic technical information, such as your IP address, in temporary memory or logs.

-## Data retention and deletion policies

-The retention period for face data is 24 hours.

-After this period, your face data is permanently deleted from our servers.
+## Security

-You can also request to delete your data before the retention period is up.
+- To request to delete your uploaded and/or morphed image before the 24 hour rentention period, our contact information is listed below.

-To achieve this, contact us below.

 ## Contact Us